sanianixon/Rock-Paper-Scissors/README.md

-# ✊🤚✌️ AI Gesture-Controlled Rock Paper Scissors
+# ✊📄✂️ AI Rock Paper Scissors

-An AI-powered version of the classic **Rock, Paper, Scissors** game where players compete against the computer using **real-time hand gestures** detected through their webcam.
+A Python implementation of the classic **Rock, Paper, Scissors** game where players compete against an AI opponent.
+The computer makes its moves automatically, while the player selects Rock, Paper, or Scissors through an interactive interface.
+The game instantly determines the winner, keeps gameplay simple, and provides an engaging way to demonstrate Python programming and basic AI decision-making.

-Built using **Python, OpenCV, and MediaPipe**, the application performs live hand tracking and gesture recognition to create an interactive, touch-free gaming experience.

 ---
 ## 🎥 Demo

 <p align="center">